Careers360 Logo

 Answer:

 Biological classification is forever changing.
 Initially, living beings were only categorised as animals and plants.
-This was on the basis of the morphological attributes.
+This was based on the morphological attributes.
 Then scientists figured out certain misleading information in the categorisation method and came up with better classifications.
-The five-kingdom theory is the most universally accepted theory in today world.
+The five-kingdom theory is the most universally accepted in today's world.

 For example, the chemosynthetic autotrophs are classified under the kingdom Protista.
 Lately, some scientists have also claimed that there should be three domains of life, and some have even proposed a Six-Kingdom categorisation.